 - Recruiting participants

-- Purchasing refreshments for each session (funding provided by Pain BC)
+- Purchasing refreshments or grocery gift cards for each session (funding provided by Pain BC)

 - Processing and reimbursing travel expenses to participants (funding provided by Pain BC)